-The Vess A3120 box contains the following items:
+The Vess A3340P box contains the following items:

-- One Vess A3120

-- One 1.8 m (5.9 ft) Power cord

-- Front bezel

-- Screws for disk drives (20 pieces for 4 bays) - Sliding rail assembly for rack mounting (optional, available for purchase)
+- One Vess A3340Ps or Vess A3340Pd - One 1.5m (4.9 ft) Power cord (Vess A3340Ps) - Two 1.5m (4.9 ft) Power cords (Vess A3340Pd) - Screws for disk drives (40 pieces for 8 bays) - Sliding rail assembly for rack mounting - These items might be an optional feature in your region.
+Please contact your sales representative to learn whether this is included or an option for your Vess A-Series enclosure.

-^{} The sliding rail assembly is an optional feature available for purchase.
-Please contact your sales representative if you would like to purchase the sliding rail assembly.

-Mounting Vess A3120 in a rack
+Mounting Vess A3340P in a rack

-The instructions here apply to the Vess A3120 1U form factor model.
+The instructions here apply to the Vess A3340P 2U form factor model.

-- Do not lift or move the Vess A3120 unit by the handles on the ear brackets in front.
-Hold the system itself. - Do not install the Vess A3120 unit into a rack without rails to support the system. - Only a qualified technician who is familiar with the installation procedure should mount and install the Vess A3120 unit. - Mount the rails to the rack using the appropriate screws and flange nuts, fully tightened, at each end of the rail. - Do not load the rails unless they are installed with screws as instructed. - The rails available for the Vess A3120 unit are designed to safely support that Vess A3120 unit when properly installed.
-Additional loading on the rails is at the customer's risk. - The mounting rails will support your Vess A3120 unit only if installed as instructed. - Do not install hard disk drives in the system until after placing the system in the rack.
+- Do not lift or move the Vess A3340P unit by the handles on the ear brackets in front.
+Hold the system itself. - Do not install the Vess A3340P unit into a rack without rails to support the system.

+- Mount the rails to the rack using the appropriate screws and flange nuts, fully tightened, at each end of the rail. - Do not load the rails unless they are installed with screws as instructed. - The rails available for the Vess A3340P unit are designed to safely support that Vess A3340P unit when properly installed.
+Additional loading on the rails is at the customer's risk. - The mounting rails will support your Vess A3340P unit only if installed as instructed. - Do not install hard disk drives in the system until after placing the system in the rack.

-The Vess A3120 installs in a 19" equipment rack.
+The Vess A3340P installs in a 19" equipment rack.
 Please examine the illustrations in this section to make sure you are using the correct type of rack.

 In order to place the system in the rack, first attach the ear brackets to the front of the device.
 Then install the sliding rail system in the rack.
 Finally place the device on the sliding rails and secure it to the rack.
-Use only the screws and fasteners included with the shipment of the sliding rail system, or with the Vess A3120.
+Use only the screws and fasteners included with the shipment of the sliding rail system, or with the Vess A3340P.
 This procedure is described and illustrated in the sections that follow below.